Taxes and Bankruptcy | Force the IRS to take Payments on Your Terms

 Can you File Bankruptcy with the IRS

 Bankruptcy and Tax Debt, Generally

 Like most debts types, back taxes can turn into major problems.
 Can IRS tax debt be discharged in bankruptcy?
 It depends.
 The rule is taxes and bankruptcies don’t match.
 But bankruptcy and tax debt sometimes works.
-It’s helpful then to know the rule about taxes and bankrutcy.
-In general, some tax debt is eliminated in a bankruptcy.
+It’s helpful then to know the rule about taxes and bankruptcy.
+In general, bankruptcy can eliminate some tax debt in a bankruptcy.

 The rule is that all debt types go away in bankruptcy, which is kind of what most of us expect.
 But I think most of us think, on some level, that there are some things that don’t go away.

 There’s a part of the Bankruptcy Code that lists all kinds of debt that don’t go away.
 The exceptions to discharge are many, and it won’t surprise you to learn that right there with student loans and child support is debt to governments.

 Exceptions to the Exceptions

 There are some circumstances where IRS tax debt can be discharged in a Chapter 7 bankruptcy.
 Beware, each one of these has its own ins and outs, and they are not as simple as they seem.